How participation and collaboration boost employee engagement

 If we want to stay engaged and continually improve our performance at work, then it’s essential that we have the opportunity to take an active role in our own learning.
 Too often employees have little to no influence on the type of content that training departments offer.
 When people are not involved in any of the decisions surrounding the content of their training it can lead to the disengagement and the pacification of an employee.

-To take a truly learner-centric focus on training and development it’s important that learners are at the heart of deciding what is relevant and meaningful to them.
+To take a truly learner-centric focus on employee training and development it’s important that learners are at the heart of deciding what is relevant and meaningful to them.
 Learners need to have an active role in deciding which content should help to inform themselves and their peers.

 Moving from surface learning to deep learning